bcgov/MyGovBC-notification-server/docs/_docs/configuration.md

 * expiredInAppNotificationRetentionDays: the retention days of expired inApp notifications
 * unconfirmedSubscriptionRetentionDays: the retention days of unconfirmed subscriptions
 * defaultRetentionDays: if any of the above retention day config item is omitted, default retention days is used as fall back.

+By default cron job is enabled.
+In a multi-node deployment, cron job should only run on one node.
+This can be achieved by setting environment variable *NOTIFYBC_SKIP_CRON* on all other nodes to *true*.